-1.2 Applicable Law and Regulation
+1.2 Applicable Laws and Regulations

-- a) This Agreement is in accord with and pursuant to the California Affordable Care Act, Section 100500 et. seq., Title 22 of the California Government Code (Chapter 655, Statues of 2010 and Chapter 659, Statutes of 2010) and the implementing regulations, Title 10, Chapter 12 of the California Code of Regulations, §6400 et seq., as enacted or as modified during the course of this Agreement.
+- a) This Agreement is in accord with and pursuant to the California Affordable Care Act, Section 100500 et seq., Title 22 of the California Government Code (Chapter 655, Statues of 2010 and Chapter 659, Statutes of 2010) and the implementing regulations, Title 10, Chapter 12 of the California Code of Regulations, § 6400 et seq., as enacted or as modified during the course of this Agreement.
 This Agreement is also in accord with and pursuant to the Federal Patient Protection and Affordable Care Act and its implementing Federal regulations, as enacted or modified during the course of this Agreement, including but not limited to standards for qualified health plan certification set forth at 45 C.F.R.
 Part 156 et seq.
 (Subpart C: Qualified Health Plan Minimum Certification Standards). - b) Contractor is subject to the obligations imposed on Contractor under applicable laws, rules and regulations of the Federal Affordable Care Act, the California Affordable Care Act, and any other applicable Federal, State or local laws, rules and regulations.
 Nothing in this Agreement limits such obligations imposed on Contractor, including any failure to reference a specific state or Federal regulatory requirement applicable to the Exchange or Contractor.
-In those instances where the Exchange imposes a requirement in accordance with the California c) Compliance Programs.
-Contractor shall, and shall require Participating Providers and all subcontractors to, comply with all applicable Federal, State, and local laws, regulations, executive orders, ordinances and guidance, including without limitation, the Affordable Care Act and the California Affordable Care Act; the Americans with Disabilities Act, the Anti-Kickback Statute, the Public Contracts Anti-Kickback Act, the Stark Law, and the Knox-Keene Health Care Service Plan Act of 1975 and/or California Insurance Code, as applicable.
+In those instances where the Exchange imposes a requirement in accordance with the California

+- Affordable Care Act or as otherwise authorized by California law, that exceeds a requirement of the Federal Affordable Care Act or other Federal law, the State law and Exchange requirement shall control unless otherwise required by law, rules and regulations. - c) Compliance Programs.
+Contractor shall, and shall require Participating Providers and all subcontractors to, comply with all applicable Federal, State, and local laws, regulations, executive orders, ordinances and guidance, including without limitation, the Affordable Care Act and the California Affordable Care Act; the Americans with Disabilities Act, the Anti-Kickback Statute, the Public Contracts Anti-Kickback Act, the Stark Law, and the Knox-Keene Health Care Service Plan Act of 1975 and California Insurance Code, as applicable.